archerlinn/mercoa_billpay/README.md

 This is a full-featured, production-grade **Accounts Payable** SaaS platform built for the [Mercoa Interview Project](https://www.mercoa.com/).
 It uses the **Mercoa API and React SDK** to build a bill management system from the ground up — including KYB onboarding, invoice workflows, approval rules, vendors, and payment methods.

 > ✅ Everything works.
-Log in, onboard, upload invoices, assign approvers, approve, mark as paid, ap aging report, and more.
+Log in, onboard, invoices, approval policy, approve, mark as paid, ap aging report, and more.

 ## 🔧 Tech Stack